sudo-bmitch/presentations/oci-1.1-lightning/presentation.md

 - base64 encoding of content inlined in a manifest
 - Used when overhead of another registry round trip is greater than base64 encoding overhead

+Note:

+- T 2:30
+- Allows you to inline small blobs into the image manifest
+- Useful when the overhead of API calls is greater than the overhead of base64 encoding

 ------

 ## Manifest Maximum Size

 - Registries and tooling should support 4MiB manifests
 - Don't pack everything in the data field or abuse annotations

+Note:

+- Some engines and registries already had limits, we just defined an expectation of what everyone should support.

 ------